adcondev/my-learning-notes/RED2000/NOTES.md

 - I will continue working on the emulator for the printer.
 Fow today, I will solve the problem around the fonts being loaded but not displayed.
 At least, fallback characters works fine and are enough for a MVP for the feature.
 Before continuing with anything else, i will make sure `package emulator` workds by its own.
 - I was able to print with the `58mm PT-210` printer.
 I added many characters that were imposible to see under regular ESCPOS printing.
 I sended the image generated into the `package graphics` and `package service` to print the ticket.
 I was finally able to see `áéíóúüÁÉÍÓÚÜ` and `ñÑ`.
 For now, the letters look tiny, nothing unreadable, but i will try to make it better since they are smaller than the native ones.
 Also, i will check the rest of the styles of the letters, i could only check the bold style.
 Also, i will review the Size style since, when used it uses the fallback letters, i just try a little since i looks completly fine to me.
 - Maybe i integrate the `text`, `separator`, `feed` into the JSON ticket representation package.
 I will try to make it work with the emulator.
+- Migrated from `github.com/golang/freetype` (deprecated, fails on Variable Fonts) to `golang.org/x/image/font/opentype`.
+The new library correctly parses modern font tables, enabling TrueType rendering instead of always falling back to bitmap.
+- Extended `basic_example.go` to demonstrate full workflow: generate receipt image with emulator → load PNG → process through graphics pipeline → print to physical PT-210 thermal printer using Windows Spooler API.

+- I am planning a guide: `Interviews: Panic and Recover`.
+Just a markdown with some experiences on failed interviews.
+What for me was useful or definetly not helpful.
+It would be a nice farewell gift for a friend of mine.
+Maybe she can succed faster where I couldn't (yet).
+- I worked on reafactoring and integrating the `constants` package into the `emulator` one.
+I also updated the documentation of the `emulator` package.
+- Unified scattered constants into `pkg/constants/defaults.go`.
+Added emulator-specific constants: paper and font sizes, canvas limits, scale bounds, cut rendering parameters, and helper functions.
+- Separated concerns: bitmap patterns to `fallback.go`, and configuration to `config.go`.
+Added comprehensive package documentation in `doc.go`.

 ---